Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis: Appendix

 satisfies $\mathrm{FDR}_n \overset{\mathrm{a.s.}}{\to} \mathrm{FDR}, \ n \to \infty$.
 Thus,

 \end{proposition}

-The proof of Proposition~\ref{p:fdrn} can be seen in the Supplementary materials.
-Because of the nature of the proof, there is no issue in considering the observed test statistics $t_i$, $i=1,\dots, N$ as random as well, in contrast to other multiple Monte Carlo methods such as \cite{gandy_hahn} and the references therein.
+The proof of Proposition~\ref{p:fdrn} can be seen in the Supplementary materials \citep{supp}.
+We are also able to consider the test statistics $t_i$, $i=1,\dots, N$ as random as well.
+Our result is an improvement on Corollary 1 in \cite{gandy_hahn} for the Benjamini-Hochberg procedure, in that our results holds with probability 1, rather than probability $1-\epsilon$, for $n$ large enough.